ccahill1117/portlandSquash/README.md

 ### What additional tools, frameworks, libraries, APIs or other resources will these additional features require?
 * TBD

-### Is there anything else you'd like your instructor to know?
-I want my MVP to, at the least, be a decent replacement for the very outdated [www.portlandsquash.org](http://www.portlandsquash.org).
-My goal for this project is to provide a way for league members to create a user profile, be assigned to teams by the league,

 ### Draft Component hierarchy
 <img src="./public/images/componentHierarchy/componentHierarchy.001.jpeg">